pactus-project/pactus.org/docs/guide/run-docker.md

 :::

-## Requirement
+## Requirements

 The only thing you need is [installing docker](https://docs.docker.com/get-docker/) in your machine.
 If you are using Windows please make sure you have installed WSL.

-## Docker images
+## Docker Images

 The Zarb docker images are available at [Docker Hub](https://hub.docker.com/r/zarb/zarb).

-You can pull the latest image by this command:
+You can pull the latest image with this command:

 ```
 docker pull zarb/zarb
 ```

-## Running Zarb using Docker
+## Running Zarb Using Docker

-Let's run the Zarb and join the TestNet.
-First we need to create a workspace for the TestNet.
+Let's run Zarb and join the TestNet.
+Firstly, we need to create a workspace for the TestNet.

 :::: tabs type:border-card